stratisproject/BlockchainProgramming/other_types_of_ownership/multi_sig.md

 ```
 The transaction is now ready to be sent on the network.

-Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you ask to a user who has no clue about bitcoin to pay on satoshi/alice/bob multi sig, since such ```scriptPubKey``` can’t be represented by easy to use Bitcoin Address like we have seen before?
+Even if the Stratis network supports multi sig as explained here, one question is worth asking : How can you ask a user who has no clue about Stratis to pay on satoshi/alice/bob multi sig, since such ```scriptPubKey``` can’t be represented by an easy to use Stratis Address like we have seen before?

-Don’t you think it would be cool if we could to represent such ```scriptPubKey``` as easily and compactly as a Bitcoin Address?
+Don’t you think it would be cool if we could represent such ```scriptPubKey``` as easily and compactly as a Stratis Address?

-Well, this is possible and it is called a **Bitcoin Script Address** also called Pay to Script Hash.
+Well, this is possible and it is called a **Stratis Script Address** also called Pay to Script Hash.
 (P2SH)

 Nowadays, **native Pay To Multi Sig** as you have seen here, and **native P2PK**, are never used directly as such, they are wrapped into **Pay To Script Hash** payment.